Neural Fake Factor Estimation Using Data-Based Inference: Method Validation Using a Representative LHC Analysis

 \subsection{ML Ratio Step in the Analysis Control Region}

 After validating the subtraction step, we proceed to validate the ratio step in the ML-based Fake Factor method, as denoted in Eq.~\eqref{eq:ff-ratio}.
 Once the final ratio classifier has been trained, we can visualize the resulting predicted value of the fake factor as a continuous function of the input features, which allows us to see how the fake factor varies across different regions of the feature space.
 We create 2D~projections of the fake factor function as slices in the $\pt$-$\eta$ plane (Figure~\ref{fig:ml-projection_eta}) and $\pt$-$\MET$ plane (Figure~\ref{fig:ml-projection_met}).
-We observe that the fake factor varies smoothly across the feature space, indicating that the classifier model has learned a meaningful representation of the data.
-We observe that the fake factor values increase with the jet multiplicity $\jets$, which is consistent with the expectation that events with more jets are more likely to contain non-real leptons.
+We observe that the fake factor varies smoothly across the feature space, indicating that the classifier model has learned a meaningful representation of the data, and that the fake factor values increase with the jet multiplicity $\jets$, which is consistently incorporated in the ML-based fake factor parameterization\footnote{It is worth emphasizing that using a more optimal parameterization (e.g.\ mother parton $\pt$~\cite{Khachatryan_2016}) such dependence would be absent or at least greatly reduced, which is, however, beyond the scope of this paper.
+In this study, the successful reproduction of the kinematics in a multidimensional representation of a fake factor parameterization was the main emphasis.}.

 With increasing $\jets$ and $\MET$, we also encounter lower data and MC statistics, which can lead to larger fluctuations in the derived fake factor values.
 This is particularly evident in the high $\MET$ regions and with more than one jet, where the fake factor values do fluctuate significantly.
 Overall, the 2D~projections provide a useful way to visualize the learned fake factor and assess its behavior across different regions of the feature space.